 }

-Sass / SASS can make this even more confusing by allowing @media
+SASS / SCSS can make this even more confusing by allowing @media

-blocks to be "nested" inside other rulesets.
+blocks to be nested inside of other rulesets.
 Don't be fooled!
-When your lovely Sass gets compiled, those media queries float right back out to the base of your CSS document.
+When your SASS gets compiled, those media queries will be hoisted to the base of your CSS document.

 /* ✅ good */